AGameAnx/dok-repo/patches/jaraci/jaraci_recent_changes.md

 		* Damage against small: `100% => 60%`

 ## 2023-01-09 16.0 (Jaraci Cup #16)
-*Not yet reflected in the main changelog.*
 * Coalition/Soban:
 	* Minor housekeeping changes to Support Cruiser AA to unify functionality between factions (Thanks Just_carrier)
 * Soban:
 	* Assault cruiser now has a soban-specific appearance (Thanks Just_carrier)

 ## 2023-03-08 17.0
-*Not yet reflected in the main changelog.*
 * Soban:
 	* Battlecruiser range: `1650 => 1630`
 * Gaalsien/Khaaneph:
 	* Heavy Railgun max desired combat range: `1620 => 1730` (These are targeted changes to prevent heavy railguns from driving into range of soban battlecruisers on their own)

 ## 2023-03-09 17.1 (Jaraci Cup #17)
-*Not yet reflected in the main changelog.*
 * Coalition:
 	* Fixed incorrect carrier penetrating shots damage display (UI visual only): `75 => 70` (Thanks Just_carrier)

 ## 2023-04-06 18.0
-*Not yet reflected in the main changelog.*
 * Coalition/Soban:
 	* Artillery cruiser (QOL, allows choosing autofire targets and using a-move without closing in):
 		* Active combat approach mode: `Snipe => Hold`